Grinning from Ear to Ear: A Fun Guide to Kids' Dental Health!

 The crazy thing is, tooth decay is preventable.

-Lifestyle factors play a significant role, so getting children interested in the importance of looking after their own teeth from an early age instils good habits early.
+Lifestyle factors play a significant role, so getting children interested in the importance of looking after their own teeth from an early age instills good habits early.

-Here are some simple messages that are key to get across:
+Here are some simple messages that are key to getting across:

 Consume less sugar and opt for healthy, sugar-free snacks.